b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 ```

 It looks good as well.
 We reduced the number of explanatory variables while
-maintaining comparable (p > 0.05) explanatory power of our our model.
+maintaining comparable (p > 0.05) explanatory power of our model.

 Time to check the assumptions with our diagnostic plot (`drawDiagPlot` from
 @sec:assoc_pred_ex1_solution).

 ![Diagnostic plot for regression model (ice2mod).](./images/ch07ex5.png){#fig:ch07ex5}

-To me, the plot has slightly improved.
+To me, the plot has slightly improved and since I run out of ideas how
+to make our model even better I'll leave it as it is.

 Now, let's compare our `ice2mod`, that aimed to counteract the auto-correlation,
 with its predecessor (`iceMod2`).
 We will focus on the explanatory powers